Staines to Windsor track renewal

 Project timeline

-Our engineers will be working between Saturday 22 and Friday 28 March 2025 to complete a range of projects.
+Our engineers worked between Saturday 22 and Friday 28 March 2025 to complete a range of projects.

 What work is taking place?

-During this line closure, we’ll be laying 730 metres of new track on the 174 year old Black Potts Railway Bridge which crosses the Thames in West London.
+During this line closure, we laid 730 metres of new track on the 174 year old Black Potts Railway Bridge which crosses the Thames in West London.

-We’ll be using 2 tampers, 9 trains and 7 on-track machines to complete these works.
-This includes removing old rails and sleepers from site and installing new track.
-We’ll also be making sure they’re tested and safe for travel when the line reopens.
+We used 2 tampers, 9 trains and 7 on-track machines to complete these works.
+This included removing old rails and sleepers from site and installing new track.
+We also made sure they were tested and safe for travel when the line reopened.

-Further along the Staines to Windsor line our engineers will also be widening the pedestrian walkway over Mays Level Crossing in Datchet.
+Further along the Staines to Windsor line, our engineers widened the pedestrian walkway over Mays Level Crossing in Datchet.

-When the closure is expanded to include all lines through Staines, we will be working between Staines and Egham at 8 different sites to install new track.
+When the closure expanded to include all lines through Staines, we worked between Staines and Egham at 8 different sites to install new track.

-We will also be carrying out structural repairs to the bridge over the River Wey in Addlestone, as well as re-aligning the wheel timbers over the bridge.
+We also carried out structural repairs to the bridge over the River Wey in Addlestone, as well as re-aligning the wheel timbers over the bridge.

 When is the work taking place?